Nikon D750 vs Sony RX10 IV

-The Nikon D750 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and September 2017.
+The Nikon D750 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in September 2014 and September 2017.
 The D750 is a DSLR, while the RX10 IV is a fixed lens compact.
-The cameras are based on a full frame (D750) and an one-inch sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a full frame (D750) and an one-inch (RX10 IV) sensor.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 20 MP.

-The physical size and weight of the Nikon D750 and the Sony RX10 IV are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D750 and the Sony RX10 IV is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D750 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (22 percent) than the Nikon D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.